-While I am honestly a little skeptical about the mystical power of this book, I am always willing to try something new.
-I had already begun to do what are called ‘Morning Pages’ since mid-April and now I have the book that is associated with the concept.
+While I am honestly a little skeptical about the mystical power of this book, I am willing to try something new.
+I had already begun to do what is called 'Morning Pages' since mid-April and now I have the book that is associated with the concept.

 What is The Artist Way?

-The Artist Way is a book created by Julia Cameron.
-However, it is not just a book you read once and then tuck away into your bookshelf to collect dust.
+The Artist Way is a book by Julia Cameron.
+However, it is not just a book you read and tuck away into your bookshelf to collect dust.
 Instead, it is a book and a 12-week creative course bundled into one soft-cover package.
-You read the book in increments, doing the tasks requested of you towards the end of that particular week’s pages.
+You read the book in increments, doing the tasks requested of you before continuing to the next chapter.

-These tasks vary from keeping a journal, creating charts to visually see what is going on within yourself and even writing letters to people who you might have lost contact with for years.
-These assignments vary in difficulty, but they all have the same goal of pushing the reader out of their comfort zone so they can have new experiences which in turn will foster their creativity and give them new points of view.
+The tasks vary from keeping a journal, creating charts, and writing letters to people who you might have lost contact with.
+These assignments vary in difficulty, but they have the goal of pushing the reader out of their comfort zone.
+This way their new experiences will foster their creativity.

-As I’m writing this, I am on Week 2.
+As I'm writing this, I am on Week 2 of Artist’s Way

-The reason I wanted was to first see how the book operated before recommending it to anyone.
-I feel while at this stage, I can still be rather unbiased in my opinion.
-I am not too deep to be fully ‘pro-Artist Way’ yet I still have experienced it long enough where I can comfortably say it is making a difference.
-It’s certainly not meant for everyone, you are going to have to want to put time and effort into this to really feel the benefits.
+The reason I waited was to see how the book operated before recommending it to anyone.
+I feel while at this stage, I can still be unbiased in my opinion.
+I am not too deep to be fully 'pro-Artist Way', yet I still have experienced it long enough where I can comfortably say it is making a difference.
+It's not meant for everyone, you have to want to put time and effort into this to reap the benefits.

-The perks of The Artist Way is that it already has forced me to step a little out of my comfort zone.
-On my first week of the assignment, I was encouraged to take a walk to truly experience the joys of the ‘great outdoors’ and was told to write a letter to someone who has helped me grow as an artist.
-My walk turned out to be much more fun than I imagined, I got to see a cute street show while enjoying the warm Spring afternoon while I reconnected with someone whom I’ve only been seeing occasionally on my Facebook feed.
+The perks of The Artist Way is that it already has forced me to step out of my comfort zone.
+My first week's assignment was to take a walk.
+Which is something we have recommended in the past for creativity.
+This was to truly experience the joys of the 'great outdoors'.
+My walk turned out to be more fun than I imagined, I got to see a street show while enjoying the warm Spring afternoon.
+I had another assignment to write a letter to someone who has helped me grow as an artist.
+This helped me reconnected with someone whom I've only been seeing on my Facebook feed.

-Another perk of participating in The Artist Way is a large amount of support that is available in the community.
-While I have not personally spoken to another person who is on this journey, I have watched a plethora of YouTube videos of people going through similar experiences as my own.
+Another perk of participating in The Artist Way is a large amount of support in the community.
+While I have not personally spoken to another person who is on this journey, I have watched a plethora of YouTube videos of people going through similar experiences.
 While many of the assignments are focused on yourself, there are many people you can talk to about The Artist Way and this sense of community I feel is a major perk.

-Personally, another perk is that I now have an excuse to go on more adventures.
+Personally, another perk is that now I have an excuse to go on more adventures.
 If anyone asks why I need to go to the park, I have the book to blame.
-While naturally, I don’t have to give a reason why I want to do something, it is still nice having something to refer to whenever someone raises their eyebrow at my next new adventure.
-Being an artist means you want to bundle up a ton of new experiences to reach into when creating, so that means you have plenty of reasons to go out and explore.
+While I don't have to give a reason why I want to do something, it is nice having something to blame whenever someone raises their eyebrows at my next new adventure.
+As an artist, you need to have new experiences to inspire you.

-The first obvious downside is the price.
-While the book is not extremely expensive by any means, everyone has a different budget and may not want to spend their hard-earned dollars on a book that doesn’t guarantee success.
-However, if you save a dollar a week, then you can quickly get the book and if not then consider buying less coffee so you can save up faster.
+The first downside is the price.
+While the book is not expensive by any means, everyone has a different budget and may not want to spend their hard-earned dollars on a book that doesn't guarantee success.
+If you save a dollar a week, then you can get the book.
+Another money saving tip is to buy less coffee (or tea).

 Let us put aside the time it takes to do the tasks.
-On a weekly basis, you need to find a half-hour to an hour of quiet time to read through the Week’s chapter.
+On a weekly basis, you need to find a half-hour to an hour of quiet time to read through the Week's chapter.
 You may need to read or reread certain parts if you want to fully grasp the material you are reading.
-Alongside that, you are required to do ‘Morning Pages’ and an ‘Artist Date’ for every single week without fail.
+Other requirements are: 'Morning Pages' and an 'Artist Date' for every single week without fail.

 Morning Pages are journal entries that you write in the morning.
 I use a cheap composition notebook and write three pages longhand within this book.
 While at first doing these entries took me 30-45 minutes, I now can crank it out in 10-20 minutes depending on how motivated and inspired I am.

 Artist Dates are exactly as they sound.
 They are dates.
-However, the major requirement is that you go on this date by yourself because you are going on a date with your inner artist.
-These dates are meant to be fun, but also meditative.
+However, the requirement is that you go on this date by yourself because you are going on a date with your inner artist.
+These dates are fun, but also meditative.
 They could be as short as a 30-minute walk in the park to an entire field day in a museum.